 Each product that comes onto the market must be safe.
 To give an example, machinery that is brought onto the European market often has to meet the CE machinery guideline.
 There are also CE guidelines for other product groups, including toys, medical devices, electrical appliances, and electronic equipment.
 If you import foodstuffs, your products have to meet the demands for food safety.
 Do you supply imported products to larger companies?
 Then you must be able to tell what working conditions they were produced under and their environmental impact.

 5. Find your supplier

 There are several ways of finding foreign suppliers.
 Visiting a trade show, for example, or via the Dutch embassy network.
 Be aware of cultural differences.
 You can use the free CSR Risk Check to see if there are possible social or environmental risks when importing from a country.
 Also check your business partner’s credentials.
-Find out if they are registered in a foreign trade register, and whether the company is financially viable.
+Find out if they are registered in a foreign trade register, and if the company is financially viable.
 If possible, request free samples to compare different suppliers’ products for quality, colour, or design.

 6. Request a quotation

 Ask the supplier for a clear quotation.
 A quotation consists of different parts, for instance price, delivery time, and payment conditions.
 Negotiate the terms of the quotation, and ask for adjustments if necessary.
 Also check if the quotation mentions the Incoterms®.
 These are standard agreements about the transport of the products.
 If you use one of the 11 Incoterms®, you have a clear agreement with your supplier on who is responsible for arranging transport and who runs the risk of damage to the goods during transport.